jesperfj/byoc-voip-phone/README.md

-# A PSTN phone in your browser using 3rd party PSTN providers
+# A VoIP phone in your browser

 This app allows you to make and receive phone calls in your browser.
 It has been tested with Chrome only.
 It is a variant of https://github.com/jesperfj/twilio-voip-phone which uses Twilio's builtin PSTN.
 In this version, you configure your own Telephony provider with a set of SIP parameters.